DarkHorse109707/frontend-boilerplate-react-next.js/README.md

 npm run build # to build the app

-npm run start # to start the aapp
+npm run start # to start the app
 ```

 ---